JackDesBwa/PhereoRoll3D/README.md

 The information about image are

-- Avatar of author (clicking on it opens user photos)
+- Avatar of author (clicking on it opens user photos, long press opens user infos)
 - Name of image
-- Name of author (clicking on it opens user photos)
+- Name of author (clicking on it opens user photos, long press opens user infos)
 - Date of publication
 - Number of likes, views, comments
 - Optionally, categories of the photo (Popular, Featured, Staff)